SkelliBoi/Humble-Warden/README.md

 The goal of this modlist is to create a complete, bug-free experience with graphical improvements, quality of life changes, and fixed contuinity errors.
 The real Ultimate Edition.

-The installation of this mod list requires a total of about 82GB (this could likely be reduced in the future as I learn more of the features of Wabberjack). ~24GB for the base game, ~30GB for the modlist, and ~28GB for the downloads.
+The installation of this mod list requires a total of about 82GB. ~24GB for the base game, ~30GB for the modlist, and ~28GB for the downloads.
 The download itself should take about 40 minutes, depending on your internet speed.

 ## Important Mods